 You can launch Set Orientation now from the screen’s notification box in the lower right-hand corner.
 Otherwise, exit Downloader and go back to the home screen.

 You can find Set Orientation in the Your Apps & Channels tab if you didn’t launch it immediately.

 After launching the app, you’ll get a message telling you that the app was built for an older version of Android and may not work correctly.

 As I mentioned earlier, this app was created in 2015 – right around the first FireTV came out.

 I’ve been able to use it without any issues on my FireStick, but just be aware that it may not work on every app.

 Go ahead and click OK to continue.

-The main screen of the app has a single drop-down box for it’s one setting.
+The app’s main screen has a single drop-down box for its one setting.

 Click the down arrow on the box to continue.